maxverwiebe/crimerate-eu-datascienceproject-cau/README.md

 For this another caching mechanism is implemented.
 It at first checks if the dataset with the filters (?geo=DE...) already exists in the cache of the server.
 If not, it sends a request to the Eurostat HTTPS API, dynamically loading the data with the filters and caching it.

-Eurostat API csalls follow this scheme:
+Eurostat API calls follow this scheme: (Maybe deactivate dark mode)
 ![image](https://github.com/user-attachments/assets/113cb5e5-4c48-4f5e-abef-57ddc375bd86)
 Source: [Eurostat Docs](https://wikis.ec.europa.eu/spaces/EUROSTATHELP/pages/95552810/API+-+Getting+started+with+statistics+API)

+So for claryfing: There exist two caching mechanisms.
+One for the API calls of the backend and one for Data retrieval with the Eurostat API.

 ### Data processing